The organisation uses Ubuntu and Debian as the first choice distribution on Linux systems, and they are used in several areas:

 - Debian and Ubuntu are also used for many internal infrastructure services; mail, LDAP etc. Our entire web site runs on Debian or Ubuntu, most of it on virtual machines.

 - Many internal data servers are also larger machines running Debian for running MySQL servers.

 - As of 27/04/2015: 190 Debian machines, 1557 Ubuntu machines.

 There were a number of factors which led to our adoption of Debian (and later Ubuntu)

-- Firstly, the Debian and open source philosophy in general fits very well with the Wellcome Trust's policies to open access data to improve human and animal health worldwide.
+- First, the Debian and open source philosophy in general fits very well with the Wellcome Trust's policies to open access data to improve human and animal health worldwide.

-- Secondly, there are three Debian Developers on the Systems team, so we had lots of in-house experience and expertise.
+- Second, there are two Debian Developers on the Systems team, so we have lots of in-house experience and expertise.